Pedestrian Accident Lawyers in Chicago, IL

 Pedestrians Not Paying Attention

 The problem with distracted walking is that pedestrians who are distracted tend to cross intersections or streets more slowly and sometimes without looking both ways or against the light.
 When talking on a cell phone, the pedestrian may not be able to hear an approaching motor vehicle.
-Distracted walkers are at risk of being stuck by cars or other motor vehicles and also of walking into objects or falling off elevations such as bridges.
+Distracted walkers are at risk of being struck by cars or other motor vehicles and also of walking into objects or falling off elevations such as bridges.

 Although it is not illegal to speak on the phone while walking, it is dangerous.
-If a person is a distracted when struck by a vehicle, he or she may not be able to hold the driver liable for the injuries.
+If a person is distracted when struck by a vehicle, he or she may not be able to hold the driver liable for the injuries.
 Educating pedestrians about the dangers of distracted walking may help reduce severe injuries and accidents.
 Avoid using a cell phone or wearing headphones when crossing an intersection.
 Look both ways before crossing an intersection, even if the traffic light is in your favor.

 Pedestrian Accident: Who Is at Fault?

-Whether a car hits a pedestrian or a pedestrian bumps into a car, both parties have the right to claim compensation for any injuries they suffered.
+Whether a car hits a pedestrian or pedestrian bumps into a car, both parties have the right to claim compensation for any injuries they suffered.
 However, each party must present sufficient evidence in support of their claim.
 The court determines who was at fault for a pedestrian accident based on the evidence presented by each party.
 A number of factors are taken into consideration when determining fault.
 If both parties are partially at fault for the accident, the court determines each party’s share of negligence and decides who should be given the compensation and who would be liable to pay compensation.

 How a Pedestrian Can Cause an Accident